cardi/google-calendar-minimal-dark/README.md

 2. Check the "Developer Mode" checkbox
 3. Click on "Load unpacked extensions..."
 4. Select the directory containing this extension and click on "Select"

+## usage

+Style is injected by default after Google Calendar loads.

+Press `O` (`Shift` + `o`) to toggle the CSS.

+## changelog

+    2016-01-26  Calvin Ardi  <calvin@isi.edu>
+    * implement keyboard shortcut to toggle CSS
+    * move CSS injection to after document load using JavaScript to support toggle.

+    2016-01-25  Calvin Ardi  <calvin@isi.edu>
+    * modify and update CSS
+    * pack as a Chrome extension that injects CSS prior to DOM render